WeCanCodeIT/courses-cs-exercise/README.md

  4. Add Student and StudentCourse seed data
  5. Add appropriate migrations and update database
  6. Add unordered list of students to Courses details view

+ ## Add Students to Course Branch
+ 1. Add link from Course Details page to add a student for the given course
+ 2. Add StudentCourseRepository
+ 3. Add StudentCourseController with dependency injection
+ 4. Add scoping for dependency injection
+ 5. Add CreateByCourseId action and views for the StudentCourse model
+ 6. Add Create HttpPost action for the StudentCourse model
+ 7. Check if student is already enrolled in course before adding